 The City of Raleigh is a partner in the open government community and strives to become a worldwide model for an open source city.
 Through the Open Raleigh initiative, the City seeks to develop opportunities for economic development, commerce, increased investment, and civic engagement.

-Learn about your city through Raleigh's Open Data Portal Data.RaleighNC.gov.
-The open data portal allows access to city datasets in open and standard ways for non-technical and tech savvy users.
+Learn more about your city by browsing data from Raleigh's open data portal Data.RaleighNC.gov.
+Our open data portal allows access to city data in open and standard ways for non-technical and tech savvy users.